TiagoAMarques/AnIntro2RTutorial/README.md

 This is a non-exhaustive, non-comprehensive and quite random list of R (and related) resources that I found useful at some point.
 They might (but will not necessarily) be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

+- [The Big Book of R](https://www.bigbookofr.com/) as per the author, Oscar Baruffa, hopefully this is the only bookmark you’ll need in future ;).
+Over 400 books on R programing, organized by topic area

 - [An R companion to Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-R-site/) a free companion to the book An R companion to Statistical Thinking for the 21st Century 2020 by Russell A. Poldrack